I got a delivery today from totally ttrs, here is the stuff:

 Thought I'd let you know an update following the recent mods;

-Just in the middle of stripping cry and painting smile the (rusty) swingarm, which is a bit of a preventative and cosmetic job.
+Just in the middle of stripping and painting the (rusty) swingarm, which is a bit of a preventative and cosmetic job.
 Fingers crossed it'll look OK and all go back together.
-I've just had a telling off when the wife found the swingarm on the kitchen side no
+I've just had a telling off when the wife found the swingarm on the kitchen side

 Pete